communitiesuk/plotly_dashboard_docs/spikes/load_testing.md

 Prometheus will be used to gather the CPU Usage and Memory utilisation; the Locust user interface will provide response time and failed user request metrics.

+Note: The dashboard has autoscaling configured, with a maximum of 2 instances.

 We will break our estimate down into 2 scenarios - General usage and Launch day (expecting a higher usage on launch) and run each scenario load test for 15 minutes.

 ## Viewing XHR requests on a webpage